genotoul-bioinfo/dgenies/src/dgenies/md/INSTALL.md

 For webserver mode only (ignored in standalone mode):

 * `batch_system_type`: local for run all jobs locally, sge or slurm to use a cluster scheduler.

-### Softwares

-Paths to the external software should be set here:

-* `minimap2`: path to minimap2 software (keep as it to use built-in)

-And if you use a cluster:

-* `minimap2_cluster`: path to minimap2 on the cluster

 ### Debug